kcotoi/SOLSniperNFT-Releases/README.md

     One of the reasons is the storage limitations, not a lot of data is allowed to be stored in a single item.
     With previous approach there were issues with quickly recognising data mismatch, this caused an issue with loading ranks and it could have taken up to 5 minutes to recognise it and fetch the data again if necessary.
-  - Added extra safety measures to
+  - Added extra safety measures to make sure that Quick Buy is only triggered when it should.
+    This feature is still in beta phase so please use with caution.

 - Known issues:
   - Unfortunately Firefox does not support Manifest V3 yet so you will not be able to manually import this